nuket/mbed-memory-status/README.md

 # mbed-memory-status

+## Note

+As of mbed OS 5.5, this code no longer works.
+The switch to CMSIS-RTOS2 as the base OS has removed all of the low-level APIs that were relied upon.

+The last version of mbed OS that will work is [https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-5.4.7](mbed-os-5.4.7).

+## Purpose

 Print thread stack, ISR stack, and global heap locations, sizes, and utilization at runtime when using mbed OS.
 Useful for tracking down total runtime memory usage and stack overflows.

 Does *not* use printf().
 It *will* automatically initialize the default serial port to 115200 8N1 using the low-level mbed `serial_api.h` if no other instantiation has occurred.